cdransf/cd-11ty/src/posts/2022/apple-messages-a-tale-of-woe.md

 ---
+date: '2022-04-06'
 title: 'Apple Messages: a tale of woe OR how to fix sync, a crash loop and accept data loss'
-date: '2022-04-06'
+description: "Apple's Messages app recently started crashing in a loop on my Mac Mini — it would happen every time the app was opened after a 5-10 second delay.
+Deleting conversations from other devices and letting that change sync over didn't appear to help."
 draft: false
 tags: ['Apple', 'services']
 ---